*Updated April 5, 2019

-The last tip, your college student financial aid office wants to help you with questions you have about the FAFSA.
+Your college student financial aid office wants to help you with questions you have about the FAFSA.
 The universities you are thinking of attending probably have a wealth of information about federal aid already listed on their website, but if you need more information, a quick call to the financial aid office will not hurt you.
-They probably won’t be able to walk you through the entire process of filling out your application for federal aid, but if you have a few questions, write them down and call or write an email to ask for help.
+They probably won’t be able to walk you through the entire process of filling out your FAFSA, but if you have a few questions, write them down and call or send an email to ask for help.
 Asking when you need help is a practice you will have to learn for college anyway, so you might as well get started with this skill early in your collegiate career.

 Amanda Cross is a college lifestyle blogger from eastern Arkansas.
 She is currently getting her Master’s in Sociology while writing and giving advice on her blog The Happy Arkansan.
 Amanda enjoys reading, watching The Mindy Project, and hanging out with her friends and family in between running her blog and working towards her Masters.